-The 2017 Harvard Clinical Bioethics Course will be jointly provided by the Massachusetts Medical Society and the Harvard Medical School Center for Bioethics.
+The Harvard Clinical Bioethics Course is jointly provided by the Massachusetts Medical Society and the Harvard Medical School Center for Bioethics.

 This course is designed to improve the understanding of how to clarify an ethical problem and analyze justifiable alternatives.
 On completion of this activity, participants shall be able to: